 We improve lives and livelihoods by delivering tested and trusted educational resources.
 The Cooperative Extension Service is one of the nation's largest providers of scientific research-based information and education.
 It's a network of colleges, universities, and the U.S. Department of Agriculture, serving communities and counties across America.
 The Purdue Extension focuses on: Agriculture and Natural Resources, Human and Health Sciences, Economic and Community Development and 4-H Youth.

-It's 4-H enrollment time!
-Youth in grades K-2 (mini 4-H) and grades 3-12 can now sign up!
+Youth in grades K-2 (mini 4-H) and grades 3-12 are eligible to sign up!
 To learn more about 4-H and what projects are offered, visit the Indiana State 4-H Page linked below.Learn More Here

 Wells County Newsletters

 Check out Health and Human Science Newsletters with helpful articles on health, nutrition, family and finances.

 The January-February 2022 edition includes the following articles:

 Clutter is a collection of things lying around in an untidy mess, usually because we don’t have a designated place for it.
 It can be all kinds of different stuff that people buy, receive and/or collect over the years.
 Clutter can accumulate anywhere – it can start in one small space, like a dining room table, and eventually spread to take over a whole room, or in severe cases, a whole house.
 Some prime sources of clutter include paper (mail, bills, etc.), books & magazines, toys & games, hobby materials, shoes & clothes, tools & hardware, cleaning supplies, and laundry.

 Why Should You Be Concerned About Clutter?